-(1) Needs Assessment
+1. Needs Assessment

-- a transition work plan that describes how the grantee will incorporate data, materials, and processes from the current service provider into the new program approach, including the collaboration and interface needed during the startup phase. - a strategic plan (including timelines, performance measures, and benchmarks for measuring internal progress) that specifies which activities the grantee will conduct to achieve the program goals and objectives. - a plan of action for the TTA requests to assist in developing a comprehensive strategic plan and the capacity to collect and use program evaluation management data.
+- a strategic plan (including timelines, performance measures, and benchmarks for measuring internal progress) that specifies which activities the grantee will conduct to achieve the program goals and objectives. - a plan of action for the training requests to assist in developing a comprehensive strategic plan. - the capacity to collect and use program evaluation management data.

-(2) Marketing
+2. Marketing

-• a program marketing plan that outlines the development of products and materials that will inform family drug courts of the available TTA services.
+• a program marketing plan that outlines the development of products and materials that will inform juvenile drug courts of the available training services.

-(3) Technical Assistance
+3. Training and Technical Assistance

-- training, technical assistance, and evaluation protocols to ensure consistency and quality of service delivery. - a directory of TTA experts who possess skills and abilities relevant to the family drug court issues identified in the needs assessment.
-The successful applicant should incorporate the experts that the previous provider used into the directory and ensure that this directory can be shared with other OJP agencies to enhance overall collaboration with others. - a projected plan for onsite technical assistance visits.
+- training, technical assistance, and evaluation protocols to ensure consistency and quality of service delivery. - a directory of training experts in treatment who possess skills and abilities relevant to the juvenile drug court issues identified in the needs assessment. - a projected plan for training activities and how the provider will respond to technical assistance requests.